 What you can expect across the physics and engineering courses

 One Course At A Time gives you the flexibility to try several courses and figure out what really sparks your imagination.
 The further you progress in your courses you will have the opportunity to experience hands-on aspects of physics and engineering that are outside the reach of most undergraduates.

 - Off-campus courses allow you to meet the people, visit the places, and directly observe the processes being studied

-- Internships can be scheduled any Block in your course of study without affecting your coursework
+- Internships can be scheduled any block without affecting your coursework

-- As a major in one of our programs, you will gain excellent preparation for graduate school while also enjoying the freedom to explore Cornell’s liberal arts curriculum, your own interests, and various career options
+- Gain excellent preparation for graduate school while also enjoying the freedom to explore Cornell’s liberal arts curriculum, your own interests, and various career options